Benefits of Black Tea, Who Knew?

 • Steep tea for 3-5 minutes (choose your desired strength)

-• Remove infuser (strainer)
+• Remove the infuser (strainer)

 • Take a deep breath of freshly brewed tea and savor the moment